 - Chop the pineapple into pieces, removing the tough core.

-- Add the sugar and the pineapple to a blender.
+- Add the pineapple and 1 cup of water to a blender.

 - Blend until smooth.

-- Add pineapple mixture and water into a cooler.
+- Add the strained pineapple mixture to a large pitcher.

 - Mix until combined.